bg3/100r.co/_programming/elements.md

 ### RAM

 This is 8 x 16-bit registers linked together.
-The address input will determine which 16-bit register is selected (by the multiplexers) to load and to output.
+The address input will determine which 16-bit register is selected (by the demultiplexers) to load and to output.

 ![Circuit diagram of RAM](/assets/images/programming/elements/3-ram8.png)